nuuuwan/lk_parliament_docs/tests/data/en.md

     2. Any proposal for a public investment project, including a public-private partnership project referred to in subsection (1), shall be included in the budget proposal of the budgetary entity, in a form specified in the budget call circulars issued by the Secretary to the Treasury.

     3. Subject to the ceilings set out in the budget call circulars, the Public Investment Committee shall –
-        - ( a ) review the proposed public investment projects, including public-private partnership projects according to the project selection criteria as may be prescribed and prepare a list of prioritized projects for the approval of the Minister of Finance and for the inclusion in the draft annual budget for approval by the Cabinet of Ministers; and
+        a. review the proposed public investment projects, including public-private partnership projects according to the project selection criteria as may be prescribed and prepare a list of prioritized projects for the approval of the Minister of Finance and for the inclusion in the draft annual budget for approval by the Cabinet of Ministers; and

-        - ( b ) recommend appropriate funding sources for projects, taking into account the available fiscal space and other relevant matters which need consideration.
+        b. recommend appropriate funding sources for projects, taking into account the available fiscal space and other relevant matters which need consideration.

     4. The Minister of Finance shall ensure that any appropriation through annual budget shall not be made to a public investment project, including a public-private partnership project which is not included in the public investment programme.

     5. Notwithstanding the provisions of subsections (1) and (2), public investment projects that are specifically developed in response to natural disasters or emergencies declared by the Government may be considered outside the public investment programme.
 Such public investment projects shall be subject to the criteria and procedures as may be prescribed.

     6. The Public Investment projects referred to in subsection (5) shall be –
-        - ( a ) subjected to the provisions of any applicable written law; and
+        a. subjected to the provisions of any applicable written law; and

-        - ( b ) approved by the Cabinet of Ministers .
+        b. approved by the Cabinet of Ministers .

 43. **Public-private partnership projects** -
     1. The public-private partnership projects shall be subjected to the same procedure followed in respect of public investment projects under this Act.
 Additional provisions applicable to public-private partnership projects may be as prescribed.
 The Minister of Finance may include a public- private partnership project in the annual budget only if -
-        - ( a ) such project is considered as a project which offers an economic return in terms of prescribed economic, social and environmental criteria;
+        a. such project is considered as a project which offers an economic return in terms of prescribed economic, social and environmental criteria;

-        - ( b ) any guarantees provided by the Government on public-private partnerships do not exceed the ceilings under the medium- term fiscal framework; and
+        b. any guarantees provided by the Government on public-private partnerships do not exceed the ceilings under the medium- term fiscal framework; and

-        - ( c ) the risk borne by the Government in a public-private partnership project is deemed reasonable and fiscally affordable, and the proposed risk mitigation strategies are deemed sufficient and taking such risk is required for the project’s efficient implementation.
+        c. the risk borne by the Government in a public-private partnership project is deemed reasonable and fiscally affordable, and the proposed risk mitigation strategies are deemed sufficient and taking such risk is required for the project’s efficient implementation.

     2. The public-private partnership projects shall be included in the list of prioritized projects referred to in paragraph ( a ) of subsection (3) of section 42 for the approval of the Minister of Finance for the inclusion in the annual budget.

     3. Any expenditure from the Consolidated Fund on an approved public-private partnership project shall be appropriated in the Appropriation Act for the relevant financial year and the total costs of the public-private partnership project over its lifetime shall be disclosed in the annual budget document.

     4. Upon the approval of the Cabinet of Ministers for a public-private partnership project, the Ministry of the Minister of Finance shall ensure that –
-        - ( a ) an estimate of the contingent liabilities associated with all public-private partnership projects is included in the fiscal strategy statement; and
+        a. an estimate of the contingent liabilities associated with all public-private partnership projects is included in the fiscal strategy statement; and

-        - ( b ) reports on the execution of public-private partnership projects and their financial impact   are submitted to the Parliament with the annual report of the Ministry of the Minister of Finance.
+        b. reports on the execution of public-private partnership projects and their financial impact   are submitted to the Parliament with the annual report of the Ministry of the Minister of Finance.

 44. **Project monitoring and evaluation** -
     1. Each public entity shall ensure that all public investment projects, including public-private partnership projects be delivered on time within the budgetary allocation, and in accordance with the guidelines issued by the Secretary to the Treasury.